jinaga/jinaga_com/src/content/documents/00-replicator/03-upgrading.md

 title: "Upgrading the Container"
 ---

+If you are using the [Jinaga portal](https://dev.jinaga.com/), upgrades are automatic.
+If you are running the replicator in Docker, you will need to upgrade the container yourself.

 An image cannot be upgraded from under an existing container.
 You will need to create a new replicator container and destroy the old one.
 The following instructions will preserve your data during this process.